Star Trek: Discovery: Release

 The first episode of Star Trek: Discovery aired in a "preview broadcast" on CBS in the United States and was made available with the second episode on CBS All Access.
 The rest of the series' episodes for the first three seasons were released weekly on All Access.
 CBS Studios International licensed the series to Bell Media for broadcast in Canada, and to Netflix for another 188 countries.
-In Canada, the premiere was simulcast with CBS on both the CTV Television Network and on the specialty channel CTV Sci-Fi Channel before being streamed on Crave; it was also broadcast in French on the specialty channel Z. Subsequent episodes are released through CTV Sci-Fi Channel, Z, and Crave, with CTV Sci-Fi airing each episode 30 minutes before it's streamed on All Access.
+In Canada, the premiere was simulcast with CBS on both the CTV Television Network and on the specialty channel CTV Sci-Fi Channel before being streamed on Crave; it was also broadcast in French on the specialty channel Z. Subsequent episodes were released through CTV Sci-Fi, Z, and Crave, with CTV Sci-Fi airing each episode 30 minutes before it streamed on All Access.
 In the other countries, Netflix released each episode of the first three seasons for streaming within 24 hours of its U.S. debut.
 This agreement also saw Bell Media and Netflix acquire all previous Star Trek series to stream and broadcast at the time.